tisztamo/protosun/_posts/2015-05-26-prototype-game-engine.md

 ### The nightmare of *this*

-Let's see the content of the start method:
+Let's see the body of the start method:

 ```javascript
 GameEngine.prototype.start = function () {